IainJackson90/pp4-holiday-dreams/README.md

 ![Reading a post At the bottom](/assets/images/bottomofpost.png)
 </details>

-- At the bottom of a post created by the author will be two buttons that will give them a option to edit or delete the post they have created.
+- At the bottom of a post created by the author will be two buttons that will give them an option to edit or delete the post they have created.
 These buttons will ot be visible to any other user that is not the creator of the post, they also change color when you hover over them
 - There is a like icon that is not a full color red if the user did not click on it once it has been clicked on it will change color to a full red and the count next to it will increase by one this can only be done once on a post per user if it is clicked again it will remove one count on the counter as well change color back to a empty red color.
 You can only use the like button if you are logged in as a user